hutson-huy-CLV/learning-materials/README.md

 # learning-materials

-This repository is to store Huston' learning materials regarded to Data
+This repository is to store Huston' learning materials regarding to Data